softlion/ceremonyclient-builder/README.md

   --set persistence.existingClaim=yourPVCName
 ```

-And check the logs for errors
+And check the logs for health
 ```shell
 kubectl logs -f quilibrium-xxxxxxxxxx-xxxxx
 ```